rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 nginx -t
 ```

-If you get the collowing success message, everything went right:
+If you get the following success message, everything went right:

 ```
 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok